-Governance

-Role of our Board of Directors
+Cybersecurity Governance - Role of our Board of Directors

 The Nominating and Corporate Governance Committee of the Board of Directors is primarily responsible for the oversight of our information security programs and cybersecurity incident response plans.
-We established a cyber subcommittee comprised of our senior management team that reports directly to the Board and its Committees regarding our cyber risks and threats, the status of initiatives strengthen our information security systems, assessments of our cybersecurity program and incident response plan, and our views of the emerging threat landscape.
-Our Executive Vice President - Business Intelligence and our head of Internal Audit report directly to the Nominating and Corporate Governance Committee as well as the Audit Committee regarding these matters and are responsible for reporting to the Committees on our company-wide enterprise risk assessment, and that assessment also includes an evaluation of cyber risks and threats.
+We established a cyber subcommittee comprised of our senior management team that reports directly to the Board and its Committees regarding our cyber risks and threats, the status of initiatives strengthens our information security systems, assessments of our cybersecurity program and incident response plan, and our views of the emerging threat landscape.
+Our Chief Information and Compliance Officer and our head of Internal Audit report directly to the Nominating and Corporate Governance Committee as well as the Audit Committee regarding these matters and are responsible for reporting to the Committees on our company-wide enterprise risk assessment, and that assessment also includes an evaluation of cyber risks and threats.
 The Chair of the Nominating and Corporate Governance Committee regularly reports to the Board of Director on cybersecurity risks and other matters reviewed by the Nominating and Corporate Governance Committee in conjunction with the management team.
 All materials or presentations on cybersecurity provided to the Nominating and Corporate Governance Committee are provided to all Board members.

 As a matter of process, the Nominating and Corporate Governance Committee annually reviews, and recommends to the Board of Directors its approval of, our information security policy and cybersecurity program and our incident response plans.
-Furthermore, on an annual basis, the Board of Directors and its Committees review and discuss our technology strategy with our Executive Vice President - Business Intelligence and approve our technology strategic plan.
+Furthermore, on an annual basis, the Board of Directors and its Committees review and discuss our technology strategy with our Chief Information and Compliance Officer and approve our technology strategic plan.

-Role of our Management Team
+Cybersecurity Governance - Role of our Management Team

-Our Executive Vice President - Business Intelligence is responsible for the day-to-day management of our cybersecurity risks and for recommending the strategies and technologies used by the organization to collect, integrate and analyze business information to support the organization's strategic decisions.
-He is supported by a cross-disciplinary team from the Company's accounting, legal and risk oversight functions and its internal audit group.
+Our Chief Information and Compliance Officer is responsible for the day-to-day management of our cybersecurity risks and for recommending the strategies and technologies used by the organization to collect, integrate and analyze business information to support the organization's strategic decisions.
+He is supported by a cross-disciplinary team from the Company's accounting, legal and risk oversight functions and our internal audit group.
 This incident response team meets quarterly and as needed to review the Company's cybersecurity risk management initiatives and progress and cybersecurity metrics.
 On an annual basis, the incident response team coordinates a cybersecurity risk assessment.
 In the event of a suspected cybersecurity incident, the team will coordinate the Company's evaluation, subsequent response and any updates to the cybersecurity risk management program with executive management and the cyber subcommittee.